pramsey/crunchyblog/remote-file-load/index.md

 * There are lots of ways to access remote data!
   * Using `COPY` with `PROGRAM` is simple but requires superuser powers and only reads CSV.
   * Using the `http` extension is simple to get data but requires parsing it yourself on the database side.
+  * Using a PL/Python function results in a short and reusable piece of code, and does not require super user powers.
   * Using the `ogr_fdw` extension involves some fiddly setup but is nice and clean once it is up and running.
 It can also read vastly more different file formats and data services.